vk7r/Alcolympics/README.md

 ## Got an idea of a game?
 Contribute! (shurda)

-`main.py` contains the game’s main loop, a terminal-based menu that serves as the hub and dynamically adds all games placed in the `games/` folder.
+`main.py` contains the game’s main loop, a terminal-based menu that serves as the hub and dynamically adds all games placed in the `games` folder.

 You can build your game with any GUI or language you like, but it **MUST** be wrapped in a Python file so it can be integrated with the main loop.